open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **Label**: a key-value describing a property of the metric event
 - **Label Set**: a set of key-values with unique keys
 - **Measurement**: an integer or floating point number
-- **Resource**: a set of key-values with unique keys describing the process
+- **Resource**: a set of key-values with unique keys describing the process.

 These are the significant Key data types used in the model architecture